IBM/ubiquity-k8s/README.md

 - Ubiquity Dynamic Provisioner for creating and deleting persistent volumes
 - Ubiquity FlexVolume Driver CLI for attaching and detaching persistent volumes

+The IBM official solution for Kubernetes, based on the Ubiquity project, is referred to as IBM Storage Enabler for Containers.
+You can download the installation package and its documentation from [IBM Fix Central TODO get the new location](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=Software%2Bdefined%2Bstorage&product=ibm/StorageSoftware/IBM+Spectrum+Connect&release=All&platform=Linux&function=all).

 Currently, the following storage systems use Ubiquity:
 * IBM block storage.

-   The IBM block storage is supported for Kubernetes via IBM Spectrum Connect (3.4.0), previously known as IBM Spectrum Control Base Edition.
+    The IBM block storage is supported for Kubernetes via IBM Spectrum Connect.
 Ubiquity communicates with the IBM storage systems through Spectrum Connect.
 Spectrum Connect creates a storage profile (for example, gold, silver or bronze) and makes it available for Kubernetes.
-For details about supported storage systems, refer to the latest Spectrum Connect release notes.

-   The IBM official solution for Kubernetes, based on the Ubiquity project, is referred to as IBM Storage Enabler for Containers.
-You can download the installation package and its documentation from [IBM Fix Central](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=Software%2Bdefined%2Bstorage&product=ibm/StorageSoftware/IBM+Spectrum+Connect&release=All&platform=Linux&function=all).
-For details on the IBM Storage Enabler for Containers, see the relevant sections in the Spectrum Connect user guide.

-* IBM Spectrum Scale, for testing only.
+* IBM Spectrum Scale

+   The IBM Spectrum Scale file storage is supported for Kubernetes.
+Ubiquity communicates with Spectrum Scale system directly via Spectrum Scale REST API v2.

 The code is provided as is, without warranty.
 Any issue will be handled on a best-effort basis.